cicirello/user-statistician/README.md

 ## Example Workflows and Image Samples

-This section provides example workflows using the action, as well as samples of the corresponding images that they generate.
+This section provides example workflows demonstrating various features of the action, as well as samples of the corresponding images that they generate.
+If you would like to see a live example, in addition to the detailed examples below, then you can check out [my GitHub profile](https://github.com/cicirello), along with the corresponding [workflow](https://github.com/cicirello/cicirello/blob/master/.github/workflows/userstats.yml).

 ### Example 1: All default inputs